Jeremy Camp: 2010s

 Beyond Measure was certified as Gold by the RIAA.
-The worship album We Cry Out was released on August 24, 2010.
+The worship album We Cry Out was released on August 24, 2010, and also certified Gold.
 Camp was also a judge for the 10th annual Independent Music Awards to support independent artists' careers.

 On May 20, 2011, Camp released his first book, I Still Believe.
 The book is about Camp's life, illuminating his childhood, the death of his first wife, and where he believes God has brought him.

 Reckless was released on February 12, 2013.
 This was Camp's first studio album since 2008, when he released Speaking Louder Than Before.
 The first single released from the album was the title track, "Reckless".
 A video accompanied the single in February 2013.
 "Reckless" was followed by his second single, "My God", which reached number 5 on the Christian Songs Chart.
 He also released an acoustic video of "My God" to his Vevo Channel in 2013.

 Camp released his ninth studio album, I Will Follow, on February 3, 2015.
 The album's lead single, "He Knows", was released in September 2014.

 Camp released his tenth studio album, The Answer, on October 6, 2017.
 The album's lead single, "Word of Life", was released in June 2017.

 Camp released his eleventh studio album, The Story's Not Over, on September 20, 2019.
 The album's lead single was "Dead Man Walking".